David-DiGioia/switch-stalker/README.md

 <h2>Set up</h2>
 <h3>General</h3>

+Make sure a new version of Firefox is installed on your computer.

 In the src folder you must add a file named profile.txt.
 It should match the following format (without the statements in parenthesis):

 ```